LOUD SILENCE

 that nurtures the growth of a flower-

-But sometimes the flower grows where it wasn't
+But sometimes the flower grows where it wasn't supposed to.

 It's supposed to grow in your flower box??